 CARGGLKSC (CARG), a cyclic 9-amino-acid peptide isolated from an enriched phage pool, was biopanning in vitro on cultured S. aureus and further screened in the S. aureus-induced pneumonia model (Figure 7A).^[135] CARG was modified further on the surface of Van-loaded porous silicon nanoparticles (pSiNPs).
-CARG-coated pSiNPs bonded specifically to S. aureus and accumulated in S. aureus-infected mouse lungs and skin but not in non-infected tissue.
-As a result, CARG-coated pSiNP increased Van efficacy by at least 10-fold while decreasing the systemic drug burden.
-Zhang et al. designed an all-in-one therapeutic DDS with dual-targeted properties for host cells and bacteria (Figure 7B).^[66] The DDS was made up of three layers: a shell layer of mannosyl- and galacrosyl-decorated hydrophilic chains, an interlayer of dynamic boronic esters composed of glycosyl and phenylboronic acid (PBA) groups, and a core layer of hydrophobic polycaprolactone (PCL), and further encapsulated antibiotic clarithromycin (CLA) formed T-r/40@CLA.
-The T-r/40@CLA were first internalized into macrophages via mannose and galactose receptors.
+CARG-coated pSiNPs bonded specifically to S. aureus and accumulated in S. aureus-infected mouse lungs and skin but not in noninfected tissue.
+As a result, CARG-coated pSiNP increased Van efficacy by at least tenfold while decreasing the systemic drug burden.
+Zhang and co-workers designed an all-in-one therapeutic DDS with dual-targeted properties for host cells and bacteria (Figure 7B).^[66] The DDS was made up of three layers: a shell layer of mannosyl- and galacrosyl-decorated hydrophilic chains, an interlayer of dynamic boronic esters composed of glycosyl and phenylboronic acid (PBA) groups, and a core layer of hydrophobic polycaprolactone (PCL), and further encapsulated antibiotic clarithromycin (CLA) formed T-r/40@CLA.
+The T-r/40@CLA was first internalized into macrophages via mannose and galactose receptors.
 The PBA moieties on the T-r/40@CLA could then trigger bacterial aggregation by interacting specifically with the diol moieties of polysaccharides found in bacterial cell walls.
-Finally, the lipase secreted by the bacteria degraded the PCL core and CLA was released, resulting in the efficient elimination of intracellular S. aureus.
+Finally, the lipase secreted by the bacteria degraded the PCL core and CLA www.advancedsciencenews.com